martincostello/apple-fitness-workout-mapper/docs/getting-started.md

 not be able to use this application as there is no way to access the data remotely from another device (such as your computer).
 >
-> Ensure you export your Health #Ddata to a secure location, and delete any copies of it when you are finished using the application, including from the `App_Data` directory of any copies of the _Apple Fitness Workout Mapper_ application itself you have on your computer.
+> Ensure you export your Health Data to a secure location, and delete any copies of it when you are finished using the application, including from the `App_Data` directory of any copies of the _Apple Fitness Workout Mapper_ application itself you have on your computer.
 It is your own